On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Introduction

 In the classic {\em Integer Programming} problem, the input is an $m\times n$ integer matrix $A$, and an $m$-vector $b=(b_1, \dots, b_m)$.
-The objective is to find a non-negative integer $n$-vector $x $ (if one exists) such that $Ax=b$.
-Solving this problem, denoted by (IP) is an important step in numerous algorithms and it is important to obtain an understanding of the precise complexity of this problem as a function of natural parameters of the input.
+We consider the feasibility version of the problem, where the objective is to find a non-negative integer $n$-vector $x $ (if one exists) such that $Ax=b$.
+Solving this problem, denoted by \IP, is a fundamental step in numerous algorithms and it is important to obtain an understanding of the precise complexity of this problem as a function of natural parameters of the input.

+\IP is known to be NP-hard.
+However, there are two classic algorithms due to Lenstra \cite{ILP:Lenstra} and Papadimitriou ~\cite{Papadimitriou81} solving \IP in polynomial or pseudo-polynomial time for two important cases when the number of variables and the number of constraints are bounded.
+These algorithms in some sense complement each other.

+The algorithm of Lenstra shows that \IP is solvable in polynomial time when the number of variables is bounded.
+Actually, the result of Lenstra is even stronger: \IP is {\em fixed-parameter tractable} parameterized by the number of variables.
+However, the running time of Lenstra's algorithm is doubly exponential in $n$.
+Later, Kannan \cite{ILP:Kannan} provided an algorithm for \IP running in time $n^{\OO(n)}$.
+Deciding whether the running time $n^{\OO(n)}$ can be improved to $2^{\OO(n)}$ is a long-standing open question.

-In 1981, Papadimitriou~\cite{Papadimitriou81} showed that (IP) is solvable in pseudo-polynomial time on instances for which the number of constraints $m$ is a constant.
-His proof consists of two steps.
-The first step is combinatorial, showing that if the entries of $A$ and $b$ are from $\{0,\pm 1, \dots, \pm d\},$ and (IP) has a solution, then there is also a solution which is in $\{0,1, \dots, n (md)^{2m+1}\}^n$.
-The second, algorithmic step shows that if (IP) has a solution with the maximum entry at most $B$, then the problem is solvable in time $\OO((nB)^{m+1})$.
-In particular, when the matrix $A$ happens to be non-negative, his algorithm for IP runs in time $\OO((nd)^{m+1})$ where $d=max\{b_1,\dots, b_m\}$.
-A natural question therefore is whether the algorithm of Papadimitriou can be improved significantly in general and in particular for the case when $A$ is non-negative.
-Our first theorem provides a conditional lower bound indicating that any significant improvements are unlikely.
-To be precise, we prove the following theorem.
+Our work is motivated by the complexity analysis of the complementary case when the number of constraints is bounded. \IP is NP-hard already for $m=1$ (the \textsc{Knapsack} problem) but solvable in pseudo-polynomial time.
+In 1981, Papadimitriou~\cite{Papadimitriou81} extended this result by showing that \IP is solvable in pseudo-polynomial time on instances for which the number of constraints $m$ is a constant.
+The algorithm of Papadimitriou consists of two steps.
+The first step is combinatorial, showing that if the entries of $A$ and $b$ are from $\{0,\pm 1, \dots, \pm \valueAB\},$ and \IP has a solution, then there is also a solution which is in $\{0,1, \dots, n (m\valueAB )^{2m+1}\}^n$.
+The second, algorithmic step shows that if \IP has a solution with the maximum entry at most $B$, then the problem is solvable in time $\OO((nB)^{m+1})$.
+Thus the total running time of Papadimitriou's algorithm is $\OO(n^{2m+2} \cdot (m\valueAB)^{(m+1)(2m+1)})$, where $\valueAB$ is an upper bound on the absolute values of the entries of $A$ and $b$.
+There was no algorithmic progress on this problem until the very recent breakthrough of Eisenbrand and Weismantel~\cite{EisenbrandW18}.
+They proved the following result.